PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 get -- get a row from a database table or view
 ----------------------------------------------

-.. method:: DB.get(table, arg, [keyname])
+.. method:: DB.get(table, row, [keyname])

     Get a row from a database table or view

     :param str table: name of table or view
-    :param arg:  either a dictionary or the value to be looked up
+    :param row: either a dictionary or the value to be looked up
     :param str keyname: name of field to use as key (optional)
     :returns: A dictionary - the keys are the attribute names, the values are the row values.